4-Dimethylamino-78-dihydroxyflavone/redact-x/README.md

 Ideas for future improvements:

 - Package the script as a standalone executable for easier distribution.
-- Add OCR support to handle scanned PDFs.
+- Improve OCR accuracy for scanned PDFs.
 - Provide presets for different redaction workflows.
 - Expand unit test coverage, especially for the GUI parts.